-Alice provided all the hand drawn illustrations for the recently completed exhibition refurbishment of Cromarty Courthouse Museum.
+Alice provided all the hand drawn illustrations for the exhibition refurbishment of Cromarty Courthouse Museum.
 Her willingness and ability to turn her hand to whatever subject matter was thrown at her made her a delight to work with.

 Mike has a long career as an illustrator, working for publishers such as Dorling Kindersley.
 Amongst his varied styles he can create quite astonishingly detailed reconstructions of buildings, ships etc.

 Iain is an experienced and highly respected freelance designer and photographer based in the village of Strathpeffer.
 Iain has been self-employed since 2004, before which he worked as Publications Officer for Scottish Natural Heritage providing high quality graphic design across a wide range of SNH projects, ranging from small flyers to the organisation’s annual report.
 In recent years Iain has worked on many projects throughout Scotland, including many heritage and natural environment interpretive projects around the Highlands.